 Official Absences.
 Absences from class due to authorized participation in College sponsored activities will be considered as official absences.
 There will be no institutionally sanctioned penalty associated with official absences.
-Designation of official absences will be made through the Provost/Chief Academic and Student Officer.
+Designation of official absences will be made through the office of the Vice President of Academic and Student Affairs.